Best Things to Do in Oswestry & The Welsh Borderlands

 Map of Oswestry & the Borderlands

-Walks around Oswestry include everything from the challenge of Offa’s Dyke to gentle strolls along canal brimming will wild life.
+Walks around Oswestry include everything from the challenge of Offa’s Dyke to gentle strolls along canals brimming with wild life.
 Whether you are looking for places to walk or stroll, amble or hike, you will find them here, some in North Shropshire, some in North Wales – Oswestry and The Borderlands is a great destination for a walking holiday.
 Going faster?
 Cycle along tranquil canal towpaths or head for the hills for a more challenging bike ride.

 Ready to discover ancient castles and historic houses?
 Or how about the iconic attractions created through history?
 Find heritage railways in the Borderlands in Oswestry town, Welshpool and Llangollen.

 One of the best things about exploring Oswestry & the Borderlands is finding so many fantastic places for family fun.
 Your best days out with the kids can be anything from being a knight or princess for a day to taking a ride on a steam train.
-How about watching local piggy racing or maybe cheering on the New Saints football team?
+How about watching local piggy racing or going on a great metal safari?

 Arts and events add another dimension to your visit.
 Visit local galleries and museums and check out the best events in and around Oswestry.